Prof. Greg Walsh Named University of Baltimore's Parsons Professor of Digital Communication, Commerce and Culture

-Greg Walsh, associate professor in the Division of Science, Information Arts and Technologies in The University of Baltimore's Yale Gordon College of Arts and Sciences, has been named the University's Parsons Professor of Digital Innovation.
+Greg Walsh, associate professor in the Division of Science, Information Arts and Technologies in The University of Baltimore's Yale Gordon College of Arts and Sciences, has been named the University's Bob "Go Daddy" Parsons Professor of Digital Communication, Commerce and Culture.
 In this role, Prof. Walsh will expand his vision for UBalt's Center for Digital Communication, Commerce, and Culture, evolving it into what he calls its "third phase" as a resource for students, researchers and educators to connect with community organizations working on important issues that have disproportionately affected Baltimore.
 Those issues range from effective learning and access to transportation, to business opportunities that, according to Prof. Walsh, have potential to improve life in the city.

 Prof. Walsh says the Center will focus on the University's place within the city and how that place can be woven into research, education, and service, with the local community as a steady partner.